 CT abdominal scanning is used to exclude other causes of abdominal pain when one is not certain about gallstones as the etiology.
 It has a low sensitivity for gallstones and is expensive if compared to the more specific and faster ultrasonography scan.

 Magnetic resonance cholangiopancreatography (MRCP)

-MRCP has an excellent sensitivity for the diagnosis of gallstones anywhere in the biliary tract but due to being expensive and the need for specialized software it is currently reserved for patients with complicated common bile duct disease or when cholecystitis and gallstones are highly suspected but the ultrasonography is negative.
-Figure 2 demonstrates multiple common bile duct stones on an MRCP study.
+MRCP has an excellent sensitivity for the diagnosis of gallstones anywhere in the biliary tract.
+However, it is currently reserved for patients with complicated common bile duct disease or when there is high clinical suspicion but the ultrasonography is negative, due to being expensive and the need for specialized software.
+The figure demonstrates multiple common bile duct stones on an MRCP study.

 Technetium-99m (99m Tc) hepatoiminodiacetic acid (HIDA)

 HIDA scintigraphy is only useful in patients with acute cholecystitis with an obstructed cystic duct.
 A recent meta-analysis showed that patients with a positive HIDA scan result and a negative ultrasonography will always benefit from a cholecystectomy.

 ERCP is often used in patients with common bile duct stones.
 It is both diagnostic and interventional where the stones can be extracted from the common bile duct.

 Asymptomatic gallstones should not be offered medical treatment unless they have mild biliary colic and are in a high-risk group for surgical intervention.
 Any patient with symptomatic gallstones should be offered a cholecystectomy unless surgery poses a high risk.
 Medical treatment at the emergency department should mainly include pain control.